 To make the turkey meatballs mix 1 lb of ground turkey with 2 tsp of your favorite seasoning.
 I like to use Everyday Seasoning from Trader Joes.
 I buy the ground turkey from Costco that comes in a four pack and often make meatballs out of all of it, that’s 4lbs of meatballs!

 When the turkey is well blended, scoop it into rounds using a small cookie scoop.
 Alternatively, you can roll walnut sized balls with your hands.
 Place the balls on lined baking sheets.

-1 lb of ground turkey yields approximately 25 meatballs.
+1 pound of ground turkey yields approximately 25 meatballs.
 At this point you can place the baking sheets in the freezer to freeze the meatballs individually or bake in the oven at 350 for 20 minutes.

 If you chose to freeze the raw meatballs be sure to allow them to stay in the freezer for at least 30 minutes before adding to a freezer safe bag with the rest of the ingredients.
 If the meatballs are not frozen they will no longer hold their ball shape once placed in the bag.